awsdocs/elastic-beanstalk-samples/configuration-files/aws-provided/environment-configuration/README.md

-### proxy-apache-nodejs.config
-Sets the reverse proxy for a Node.js environment to Apache rather than the Nginx.

 ### timeout-commands.config
 Use the `Timeout` option in the `aws:elasticbeanstalk:command` to allow the instances in your environment more time to complete deployments and on-instance configuration changes.